Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 We didn’t want to leave this area at The Wick, but it’s important not to spend too much time here so that the puffins don’t become overwhelmed and to make room for the other visitors who also want to experience these incredible creatures.

-I couldn’t believe that I had the special privilege of watching these amazing creatures going about their everyday life so close to me.
+We couldn’t believe we had the special privilege of watching these amazing creatures go about their everyday lives so close to us.

 You’ll get some great shots here, but it is really important not to move towards the Puffins when they are flying into land with their beaks full of eels.